-- GUID.
+GUID.
 This field stands for Global Unique Identifier, which is a fancy way of saying that the content in this field is strictly unique and does not appear anywhere else in the database.
 When transactions are made, they have unique identifiers, or GUIDs, that help identify other properties related to the transaction itself.

 Contactstable, which is critical in matching up each transaction with its respective donor.

-- Amount.
+Amount.
 The dollar amount of the specific transaction.

-- Donation Date.
+Date.
 The date the donation (transaction) took place.

-- TY Note Sent.
+TY note sent.
 Thanking constituents for their donations is imperative in fostering a good relationship with them.
 This field allows you to toggle whether a thank-you note has been sent or not.

-- All Donations.
+All donations.
 Displays all donations, sorted by the donation date from oldest to most recent.

-- High Value.
+High value.
 Displays all donations larger than 3000, sorted in descending order from largest to smallest.
 Of course, this threshold can be changed to your liking.

 Distribution and determining the most effective outreach channels is a huge part of a successful campaign.
 This table allows you to keep track of those channels, together with your constituents, to act on and refine your campaign outreach strategy.

-- Name.
+Name.
 The name of the outreach channel.

-- Notes.
+Notes.
 A place for the channel’s description, notes, and thoughts.

-- Contacts.
-This is a linked field to the Contacts table.
+Contactstable.
 The field allows you to see which contacts have a preferred or most effective channel when it comes to campaign/donation outreach.
 While not all contacts may have a preference, it’s good to make a note of those that do, so that your outreach is impactful and allows your constituents to contribute in the way that they want to.

-- All Channels.
+All channels.
 Displays all channels without any sorting or filtering.